Sharky90/100-days-of-code/r1-log.md

 Finished the accounts application Login/Logout and sign up capabilities and setup the migrations.
 Now will focus on posts and groups.
 #100DaysOfCode

+// Day 97 January 21.
+Tuesday //

+Built models for groups setup the Group class and groupMember class with(group that belongs to and user that connects to the groupMember) and a string representation as a username.
+Then I added the Group class model with its components. 🙂🤞 pls work! 😃
+#100DaysOfCode